 Initial Tax Deadlines - Calendar Year Taxpayers

 These are our preparation deadlines using our new Red, Yellow, Green format.
-To use the table, find the tax return you need prepared on the top, and go down the column for the preparation deadlines.
+To use the table, find the tax return you need to be prepared on the top, and go down the column for the preparation deadlines.

 The RED deadline means your tax return will not be completed for this filing deadline and must be extended to prevent late penalties.
-This does not extend the time to pay taxes and if you expect to owe tax, you should make an estimated payment with your extention to minimize interest and late payment penalties.
+This does not extend the time to pay taxes and if you expect to owe tax, you should make an estimated payment with your extension to minimize interest and late payment penalties.

 To ensure filing on this first due date, be sure we have all of your information prior to the end of the GREEN deadline.